-wide gaps between the floor boards (unlikely, cowboy builders were almost unknown in olden days) it's not a difficult job and I have included a few painter's and decorator's
+Providing the floor hasn't got woodworm, too many damaged floor boards or very wide gaps between the floor boards (unlikely, cowboy builders were almost unknown in olden days) it's not a difficult job and I have included some painter's and decorator's tips.

-carpet (one real benefit is its healthier, no dust mites and much easier to clean up spills, Red wine, Curry.....)
+First you will need to remove the old dusty carpet.
+One real benefit will be it is healthier, no dust mites and much easier to clean up spills, Red wine, Curry, Etc.

-If you haven't already done so you will need to remove the strips of spiky metal used to hold the carpet, use a chisel and hammer to lever them off.
-Be careful not to mark the floor boards and skirting boards.
+If you haven't already done so remove the spiky metal strips that fastened the carpet to the floor.
+Use a chisel and hammer to lever them off being careful not to mark the floor boards and skirting boards.

 Stripping the paint from the floor boards.

 Quality strippers will also be easy to use and won't require use of abrasive pads or brushes.
 They will have a high solid content for increased protection of the floor surface.
 Nitromore or a

 Cleaning the floorboards.

-water.
-Rinse with clean, warm water to remove all residues since any detergent film remaining will cause stickiness and trap dirt.
+clean, warm water to remove all residues since any detergent film remaining will cause stickiness and trap dirt.

 Once the floor is cleaned, apply a light coat of polish to restore its lustre.
 Most polishes contain high-performance acrylics and a high solid percentage.
 High solids allow for easy

 Looking after your new Board Floor.

 Old wood flooring is very durable, but needs a bit of care.
-A light daily sweeping, dust mopping or vacuuming will prevent dirt and grit from being ground into the floor and a light weekly clean with a damp mop should be enough to remove all the dirt.
+A light daily sweeping, dust mopping or vacuuming will prevent dirt and grit from being ground into the floor.
+A light weekly clean with a damp mop should be enough to remove all the dirt.
 Buffing over will remove most scuff marks and light scratches and add lustre while dislodging dirt and blending touch-up spots.
 If you like what you see, you've finished, BUT!! if not, move to the next step.

 The floor can be returned it to its original beauty.
-It seems a major job and is a messy dusty job, but if you have the time, refurbishing your floor can be done yourself in about four days,
+It seems a major job and is a messy dusty job, but if you have the time, refurbishing your floor can be done yourself in about four days.